 As said before, there are literally just two guys running this thing, so there was a little bit of a wait to pay, but in the grand scheme of things, it was not a problem at all!
 The guy added all the RRP’s up in a calculator and the total came to £140 (queue stomach plummeting and heart rate speeding up) and then he removed the 70% and the grand total came to £44!
 I reminded him that I needed to pay for my membership too and he said “ahh, we’ll make it £45 then” so I got my annual membership for just £1!

-I came away with 14 books, 2 for Matt, 12 for me for just £45 which makes each book around £3.20 each!
+I came away with 14 books, 12 for me, and 2 as gifts, for just £45 which makes each book around £3.20 each!
 I picked up a mix of hardback and paperback for this bargain!

 Tips before you go